Olivia Bonamy

 Olivia Bonamy (born 21 September 1972) is a French actress.
 She is best known for her appearances in the films Jefferson in Paris, Jacques Audiard's Read My Lips, the thriller Ils and Le ciel, les oiseaux et ta mère.

 Biography

 She studied art history at university and then took a course in theatre.

 Her box office success occurred in the mid-1990s, but she is mostly unknown outside France.

-She has a son, Luigi, born on 10 February 2009, with French actor Romain Duris.
+She has two sons, Luigi, one born on 10 February 2009, and another one born in 2013, with French actor Romain Duris.